A nation divided

 What was the effect of the first referendum?

-After the 1916 referendum Hughes, along with 24 other Members of Parliament, left the Labor Party to form the new National Labor Party.
-The National Labor Party joined with the opposition Liberal party to form a new government, and Hughes remained Prime Minister for the rest of the First World War.
+After the 1916 referendum Hughes was expelled from the Labor Party.
+He, along with 24 of his parliamentary supporters joined with the opposition Liberal party to form the Nationalist Party.
+As its leader, Hughes remained Prime Minister for the rest of the First World War.
 The Labor Party was left weakened by the split, and it did not come to power again until 1929.

-Hughes kept fighting for conscription.
+Under pressure to provide men for a sixth Australian division and with enlistment declining, Hughes would again turn to conscription.
 But a second referendum, held on 20 December 1917, also resulted in a ‘no’ vote.

 When did the war end?

-On 11 November 1918 peace was finally declared.
+On 11 November 1918 an armistice was signed to end the fighting.
 During the four years of the war more than 420,000 Australians volunteered for the AIF, the Navy and the Nursing Corps.
 Sixty thousand died serving their country.

 Conscription for overseas military service was successfully brought in during the Second World War (1939–45), and controversially brought in again during the Vietnam War (1964–75).